-Host Gina Logue’s interview with Michael Roach, assistant professor of economics, will air from 8 to 8:30 a.m.
+Host Gina Logue’s interview with Dr. Michael Roach, an assistant professor in the Department of Economics and Finance, will air from 8 to 8:30 a.m.
 Sunday, May 31, on WMOT-FM (89.5 and www.wmot.org ).

 After analyzing all NFL teams between 1995 and 2012, Roach concluded that, on average, teams fare even worse in the win column after changing head coaches.

 Roach discovered that firing a head coach reduces the next season’s win total by eight-tenths of a win, the difference between the number of points scored by the team and the number of points scored against it by 27 points and the likelihood of making the playoffs by 12 percent.